It’s Saturday afternoon. I’m looking relaxed and enjoying myself, despite the underlying pressure I’m hiding from my fellow race-goers.

 It’s been a trauma, I can tell you.
 Middle-aged spread, too much chocolate, aversion to exercise, my medicinal evening wine.
 How dare they get all chummy with each other at my expense!
-It’s almost enough to make me join the gym and give up booze!
-Still, until absolutely every item of clothing is too tight to wear, that is unlikely to happen.
+It’s almost enough to make me join the gym and give up wine!
+Still, until absolutely every item of clothing is too tight to wear, that’s unlikely to happen.
 Pffft.

-Time is ticking.
-Suddenly I remember that somewhere in the undies drawer was a pair of big girl pants – the type that suck and tuck everything out of sight for just this sort of emergency.
+Time was ticking.
+Suddenly I remembered that somewhere in the undies drawer was a pair of big girl pants – the type that suck and tuck everything out of sight for just this sort of emergency.

 I’m saved!
 I can disguise the horror and wear the clingmeister – sorted!

-I grab the big girl pants and dash to the shower for a quick splash.
-My ride is about twenty minutes away, it’s going to be close.
-I step out of the shower, dry off and step into the BGP.
+I grabbed the big girl pants and dashed to the shower for a quick splash.
+My ride was about twenty minutes away, it’s going to be close.
+Out of the shower, I dried off and stepped into the BGP.
 Then I made my first mistake.
-Without thinking through the process, I just reef those buggars up my legs.
+Without thinking through the process, I just reefed those buggars up my legs.
 Instead of sliding smoothly up over my skin to the required position, they rolled, broke a fingernail and stopped midway up my thighs.

 Concentrating on one leg at a time, I pulled up on one side, only to have the roll of latexy, rubbery fabric pull ever more tightly halfway over my right butt cheek.
 I may have sworn.
 Grabbing at the other side, I managed to at least pull them up to the same point of no return, so tight no purchase could be made with fingers to get the things up OR down.